EPCCed/eidf-docs/docs/storage/overview.md

 ## Persistent Volumes attached to specific services

-### VM local
+### Virtual Machine (VM) local

-VMs have a limit of 32GB on the size of their boot disk.
-You can request more disks to be attached.
+VMs have a limit of 32GB on the size of a VM's boot disk.
+Whilst you can request more disks to be attached we recommend use of CephFS or S3.
 We will ask you to justify your resource requests for disk space in the multi-terabyte ranges.

-Any storage local to the VM storage is only accessible on the VM.
-It is provisioned over [CephRBD](https://docs.ceph.com/en/reef/rbd/)
+Storage local to the VM is provisioned over [CephRBD](https://docs.ceph.com/en/reef/rbd/).
+It is only accessible on the VM.

 See more general details about the VM service [here](../services/virtualmachines/index.md).

 ### GPU local

 The GPU Service persistent volumes are only accessible from the GPU Service.
 Work is in progress for these to be provisioned by the Shared Storage (CephFS).

 See more general details about the GPU service [here](../services/gpuservice/index.md).